 Woman using one of the best travel credit cards to purchase her next travel adventure.

-If you’re new to travel, you’re likely new to the travel credit card scene.
-It can be intimidating to enter.
-Even experienced travelers may put off learning about how to maximize the money spent on their adventures simply because the associated strategy and admin are not for the faint of heart.
+Did you know that the key difference between a travel credit card and an ordinary credit card has to do with the features the card comes with?
+Even experienced travelers may put off learning about how to maximize the money spent on their adventures.
+I’m right there with you; the associated strategy and admin are not for the faint of heart.

 First things first.
 What is a travel credit card?